Anudeepika1406/Netflix-data-analysis-/README.md

-🚀 Strategic Recommendations:
+**<H2>🚀 Strategic Recommendations:**

-Based on the analytical findings, the project concludes with strategic recommendations to optimize content spend and market reach:
+<h3>Based on the analytical findings, the project concludes with strategic recommendations to optimize content spend and market reach:

 Content Strategy: Recommend a target shift in the investment ratio (e.g., from 70/30 Movie/TV Show to 60/40) to capitalize on the success and audience retention of TV series.